Related Laws and Regulations Which Impact Pesticide Usage

 The following topics covered in the regulations are of specific interest to pest management professionals that service businesses that prepare, sell or store food items.

-Click here to visit the Food Regulations page of the VDH website.
+Click here to visit the VDH Regulations webpage and select the link for Food Regulations.
 If you have questions related to the Food Regulations contact the Virginia Department of Health’s Environmental Health Services Section at 804-864-7473.

 Pesticides and Private Wells